A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research

 A flow-based deep generative model learns the likelihood by using \textit{normalizing flows}.
 A normalizing flow describes a method for constructing a complex distribution by using a series of invertible mapping functions \citep{rezende2015variational}.
 The idea behind using normalizing flows to learn the likelihood of the real data is that a complex distribution can be learned by sequentially applying multiple normalizing flows to a simple base distribution (e.g., Gaussian distribution).

-For a multivariate vector $\textbf{x}$, the objective of normalizing flow is to learn the probability density function $p (\textbf{x})$.
+As shown in Figure \ref{fig: NF}, for a multivariate vector $\textbf{x}$, the objective of normalizing flow is to learn the probability density function $p (\textbf{x})$.
 The density $p (\textbf{x})$ is transformed into a simple distribution $p(\mathbf{z}_0)$ (independent multivariate Gaussian distribution).
 This transformation $f$ is composed of $K$ invertible (bijective) functions $f_i, i\in \{1,...K\}$.
 This transformation can be denoted as follows:

 where we denote $\mathbf{z}_i$ as latent vector after applying $i$ invertible functions ($f_1,\cdots,f_i$).